THINGS TO CONSIDER

 Students who are beginning their studies in Semester 2, will arrive between May and July.
 This is the coolest part of the year in Australia, with temperatures ranging from 8°C (46°F) to 25°C (77°F).

-We recommend that students check the temperature before arriving in Australia and are accordingly prepared.
+We recommend that students check the temperature before arriving in Australia (sydney and Perth have very different climates) and are accordingly prepared.

 Immigration And Customs